-There's more than one way to get your devices talking to one another, but what equipment do you need for your particular situation?
-Here's a handy reference guide to all the home network equipment you're likely to need.
+There's more than one way to get your devices talking to one another, using wired connections (ethernet) or wireless (Wi-Fi and Bluetooth), or any combination.
+But what equipment are you likely to need for your particular situation?
+Here's a handy reference guide to the types of various home network equipment you might need.

 - Modem: The most basic piece of the home network puzzle, a modem connects you to the internet.
 It can connect physically to a computer or to other devices, usually via a hub or switch, or a separate wireless router.

 - Modem-router: Most commonly, the modem provided by your ISP will be a modem-router, with a wireless router built in.
 This creates a local wireless network to which you can attach your wireless network capable devices, becoming a central hub for them all to connect.
 It will also usually include several LAN (local area network) ports for connecting Ethernet cables.

 - Wireless router: A wireless router can be bought separately and attached to your modem or existing modem-router to create a wireless network.
 A third-party wireless router may offer greater speed and features not found in your ISP-supplied devices.
 It can be added on to supplement or replace your ISP-supplied wireless router.
 The most commonly used Wi-Fi standard is Wi-Fi 5 (802.11ac), but the new Wi-Fi 6 (802.11ax) is starting to become available on new models.